Reviews You Can Rely On

 Our Verdict

 Since 2010 Soto has become an industry leader for backpacking stoves that produce high-octane blue flames even in inclement weather.
 The Soto Amicus is no exception.
 It scores favorably across every metric in our review and does for less money than other Soto stoves.
 It is ultralight, compact, easy to use, and performed well in our boil, wind, and fuel efficiency tests.
 The pot stabilizers swing into position with a spring rivet and provide enough support for most 1 liter pots.
 The stabilizers may be less durable over the long haul, but this stove is still an excellent option for backpackers, bike packers, and alpine climbers looking to save weight, and thru-hikers looking for an affordable option.
-Get the scoop on how it stands up to the competition in our review of the best backpacking stoves.
+Get the scoop on how it stands up to the competition in our review of backpacking stoves.

 REASONS TO BUY